temporalio/documentation/docs/concepts/what-is-a-codec-server.md

 ![](/static/img/remote-codec-server-problem)

-However, the pre-built tctl and WebUI binaries use a default DataConverter that excludes your PayloadCodec.
+However, the pre-built tctl and WebUI binaries use a default DataConverter that does not include your PayloadCodec.

 Because of this, tctl and the WebUI will not be able to show decrypted data—at least, not without help.